rsocket/rsocket/Protocol.md

      * See list of valid Error Codes below.
 * __Error Data__: includes Payload describing error information.
 Error Data SHOULD be a UTF-8 encoded string.
 The string MUST NOT be null terminated.

 A Stream ID of 0 means the error pertains to the connection.
 Including connection establishment.
-A positive non-0 Stream ID means the error pertains to a given stream.
+A Stream ID > 0 means the error pertains to a given stream.

 The Error Data is typically an Exception message, but could include stringified stacktrace information if appropriate.